 If you’re wondering which gazebo to buy for your patio or decking, the Greenhurst Easy-Fit Wall-Mounted Gazebo is our best one when it comes to the lean-to designs.

 A freestanding gazebo is one that requires no additional support, so you can place it anywhere in the garden without having to lean it against your house.
-The Rowlinson Buckingham Gazebo in the picture is our best gazebo of the wooden variety.
+The Zest4Leisure Broxton Gazebo in the picture is our best gazebo of the wooden variety.

-Some pop-up gazebos can be set up in less than a minute like the Quest 6-sided design, which is the best pop up gazebo in our range, along with the Quest 4-sided option.
-They’re ideal for camping as they provide a place to relax or dine in with shelter from the wind, rain and sun - and even the midges if it has doors.
-They can come with great features like storm straps and UV protection.
+Some pop-up gazebos can be set up in minutes like the Charles Bentley 3x3m design, which is the best pop up gazebo in our range.
+It’s ideal for summer gatherings, BBQs and parties as it provides a place to relax or dine in with shelter from the wind, rain and sun.

 Ideal for barbecues, garden parties or some privacy at a campsite, gazebo tents have a canopy and usually walls.
 Those with sides often feature ‘windows’ made from the same fabric - often polyethylene - to let in some light.